LucaMaccarini/InstaMacBot/README.md

   #### UserApi (Class):
   >rappresents the instagram user and contains the api to do all action on instagram
   #### BotClient (Classes):
-  >rappresents a botClient with some different bots connected, having an organizzation of all bots grouped in a client and with an unic name for bot
+  >rappresents a botClient with some different bots connected, having an organizzation of all bots grouped in a client and with an unic name for the bot
   #### StartStopBot (interface):
   >a startable or stoppable bot
   #### SSSBot (Abstract class, implemets StartStopBot):